You are here

 Avoid Re-infection or Prolonging Infection

-It takes time for an infection to be cleared from the body, so it is important that you do not have oral, vaginal (frontal) and anal sex for 14 days after you and your partners start the antibiotic treatment.
+It takes time for an infection to be cleared from the body, so it is important that you do not have penetrative sex (including oral sex) for 14 days after you and your partners start the antibiotic treatment.
 If you or your partners do not finish the treatment or miss pills, the infection may be passed back to you or your partners and may cause health problems later on.
 If that happens, talk with your health care provider to see if you or your partners need more treatment.

 Download and print this page (below).